global-asp/lida-source/en/0017_getting-medicine.md

 "I have a toothache," he says.
 "Do you have any medicine for that?"

 ##
 "Yes, here are some painkillers.
-You don't need a prescription for those."
+You do not need a prescription for those."

 ##
 "Thank you.
 How much do they cost?"